- Iceland has a relatively small population (Roughly 320,000).

-A 2008 study by the American Psychological Association found that men rated women wearing red as more attractive, associating the colour with sex.
+A 2008 study by the American Psychological Association found that men rated women wearing red as more attractive, associating the color with sex.

-A separate 2010 study by the same association, found women to associate the colour red with power and status.
+A separate 2010 study by the same association, found women to associate the color red with power and status.